terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/use-cases/README.md

 # Use Cases

-After install the BigQuery Log Alerting Solution, you will need to add some use cases to see the application working.
+After install the BigQuery Log Alerting tool, you will need to add some use cases to see it working.
 We provided a few examples in this repository, with some queries that can be use to populate Security Command Center with findings.

 ## Prerequisites

-1. BigQuery Log Alerting Solution installed.
+1. BigQuery Log Alerting tool installed.
 1. BigQuery log Sinks created.
 1. Tables created by the sinks logs exported ( e.g.: `cloudaudit_googleapis_com_activity_*`)
 1. To have permission to create BigQuery views in the logging project.

 ## General Usage

-In this folder you will find several SQL files, you must change the variables `${project}`and `${dataset}` to the real logging project id and log sink dataset name created in the BigQuery log Sinks deploy.
+In this folder you will find several SQL files, you must change the variables `${project}`and `${dataset}` in each file to the real logging project id and log sink dataset name created in the BigQuery log Sinks deploy.
 Follow the specific usage of **each use case** for more details.

 After this, you can follow the instruction of [How create Views in BigQuery](https://cloud.google.com/bigquery/docs/views#console) using the queries on the files.

-You **must** save the views on `views` dataset for the solution to work.
+You **must** save the views on the `views` dataset for the tool to work.
 You can use the files names as views names if you want.
-The view name will be used for the category of the finding that will be created.
+The view name will be used for the **category** of the finding that will be created.

 ## Cases description

 ### Services not on Allow List

 - Query File: `non_allowlisted_services.sql`
+- Query Table used: `cloudaudit_googleapis_com_activity_*`
 - Description: This use case aims to alert when a service outside of the accepted list of services is enabled for a project.
 This list is hardcoded in the query.
 The current list is:
   - dns.googleapis.com
   - iap.googleapis.com